 Other Subjects I Lectured/Coordinated/Tutored

-Manzoor, M, Hussain, W, Sohaib, O, Hussain, FK & Alkhalaf, S 2019, 'Methodological investigation for enhancing the usability of university websites', Journal of Ambient Intelligence and Humanized Computing, vol. 10, no. 2, pp. 531-549.View/Download from: UTS OPUS or Publisher's site
+Manzoor, M, Hussain, W, Sohaib, O, Hussain, FK & Alkhalaf, S 2019, 'Methodological investigation for enhancing the usability of university websites', Journal of Ambient Intelligence and Humanized Computing, vol. 10, no. 2, pp. 531-549.View/Download from: Publisher's site

 For university websites to be successful and to increase the chance of converting a prospective student into a current student, it is necessary to increase the visibility and accessibility of all related content so that a student can achieve their desired task in the fastest possible time.
 The criteria for evaluating university websites are very vague and are usually unknown to most developers, which adversely impacts the user-experience of the students visiting such websites.
 To solve this problem, we devised a usability metric and examined the leading university websites to analyze whether these websites were able to meet the requirements of students.
 In this research, we applied qualitative and quantitative approaches by considering 300 students and evaluating 86 university websites (26 from Canada, 30 from the United States, and 30 from Europe) based on a six-attribute metric comprising navigation, organization, ease of use (simplicity), design (layout), communication and content.
 From the evaluation results, we find that the 88% of the students are satisfied with our proposed usability attributes, but that most universities fail to meet basic standards of usability as desired by the students.
 The findings also show that the usability evaluation score for each usability feature varies from country to country, such as for (1) multiple language support − 23% of the Canadian websites, 63% of the European websites and none of the USA websites has the feature; for (2) Scholarships/Funding/Financial Aid link − 24% of the Canadian websites, 80% of the European and the USA websites has the feature; for (3) admission link − 88% of the Canadian websites, 20% of the European websites and 90% of the USA websites has the feature.
 In addition, from the evaluative result we find that our proposed approach will not only increase the usability of academic websites but will also provide an easiest way to covert prospective student inquiries into enrollment opportunities.

-Sohaib, O, Naderpour, M, Hussain, W & Martinez, L 2019, 'Cloud Computing Model Selection for E-commerce Enterprises Using a New 2-tuple Fuzzy Linguistic Decision-Making Method', Computers & Industrial Engineering, vol. 132, pp. 47-47.View/Download from: UTS OPUS or Publisher's site
+Sohaib, O, Naderpour, M, Hussain, W & Martinez, L 2019, 'Cloud Computing Model Selection for E-commerce Enterprises Using a New 2-tuple Fuzzy Linguistic Decision-Making Method', Computers & Industrial Engineering, vol. 132, pp. 47-47.View/Download from: Publisher's site

-Binsawad, M, Sohaib, O & Hawryszkiewycz, IT 2019, 'Factors Impacting Technology Business Incubator Performance', International Journal of Innovation Management, vol. 23, no. 1, pp. 1-30.View/Download from: UTS OPUS or Publisher's site
+Binsawad, M, Sohaib, O & Hawryszkiewycz, IT 2019, 'Factors Impacting Technology Business Incubator Performance', International Journal of Innovation Management, vol. 23, no. 1, pp. 1-30.View/Download from: Publisher's site

 Technology business incubators support economic growth by developing innovative technologies.
 However, assessing the performance of technology business incubators in Saudi Arabia has not well recognized.
 This study provides a conceptual framework for assessing technology business incubators based on knowledge sharing practices and sharing, diffusion of innovation and individual creativity.
 Partial least squares structural equation modelling, such as (PLS-SEM) path modelling was used to test the model.
 The results provide empirical insights about the performance of technology business incubators.
 The findings show knowledge donation and collection has positive effects on technology business incubator.
 The importance-performance map analysis shows additional findings and conclusions for managerial actions.

-Kang, K & Sohaib, O 2016, 'Individualistic-Collectivistic Impact on iTrust towards PurchaseIntention in B2C E-Business', Journal of Internet and eBusiness Studies, vol. 2016, pp. 1-11.View/Download from: UTS OPUS or Publisher's site
+Kang, K & Sohaib, O 2016, 'Individualistic-Collectivistic Impact on iTrust towards PurchaseIntention in B2C E-Business', Journal of Internet and eBusiness Studies, vol. 2016, pp. 1-11.View/Download from: Publisher's site

 The purpose of this study is to propose an interpersonal trust (iTrust) model to better understand the online consumer cognitive and affective reactions in a B2C website.
 This study provides proposition on the influence of culture (Individualistic and Collectivistic) on the relationship between cognitive-based and web design and affect-based trust to buyer behavior aspects towards purchase intention in B2C e-business website.
 It is important to understand online purchasing perceptions between two different cultural groups because the Individualistic online consumer trust may be higher than the Collectivistic and vice versa.

-Kang, K & Sohaib, O 2015, 'Individual Level Culture Influence on Online Consumer iTrust Aspects Towards Purchase Intention Across Cultures: A S-O-R Model', International Journal of Electronic Business, vol. 12, no. 2, pp. 142-161.View/Download from: UTS OPUS or Publisher's site
+Kang, K & Sohaib, O 2015, 'Individual Level Culture Influence on Online Consumer iTrust Aspects Towards Purchase Intention Across Cultures: A S-O-R Model', International Journal of Electronic Business, vol. 12, no. 2, pp. 142-161.View/Download from: Publisher's site

 Building trust and understanding its relationship with buyer online purchasing decisions